akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### The Fever Girl

-A few days later, Beatrice was tending the reeve's daughter, who had a fever.
+A few days later, Beatrice was tending the reeve’s daughter, who had a fever.
 Sir Guy arrived uninvited.
 He stood in the doorway, his shadow falling across the pallet.

-"Why do you bother?" he asked.
+‘Why do you bother?‘ he asked.

 She looked up, startled.
-"She is ill.
-She needs help."
+‘She is ill.
+She needs help.‘

-"She is a villein's brat," he said, as if explaining something obvious.
-"If she dies, her father will work the harder for the next one."
+‘She is a villein’s brat,‘ he said, as if explaining something obvious.
+‘If she dies, her father will work the harder for the next one.‘

-Beatrice's hands stilled.
+Beatrice’s hands stilled.
 The words hung in the air, ugly and cold.
 She looked at him, puzzled.
 Was this a joke?
 A test?

 He smiled — a thin, practiced smile.
-"You are kind," he said.
-"It is a virtue.
-But you must learn to be practical."
+‘You are kind,‘ he said.
+‘It is a virtue.
+But you must learn to be practical.‘

 She said nothing.
 She did not know what to say.
 The words felt wrong, but she could not name why.
 She turned back to the girl and dipped the cloth in the water again.